KennyPeanuts/CPOM_Flux/lab_notebook/analysis/leached_litter_LOI_analysis.md

 * Code created 2 Feb 2016 - KF

+* Modfied - 9 Aug 2016 - KF - expanded the analysis to include the sediments as well as the leaves.

 ## Purpose

 This code analyzes the LOI data from the Leached Litter experiment and evaluates differences in the treatments